Improvement Technician Apprenticeship Standard (Level 3)

 Improvement Technician Apprenticeship Standard (Level 3) is now offered by Claudius Consulting via in-house tailored and public training programmes delivered face-to-face or virtually.
 Our unique high quality programme allows employees to meet the Improvement Technician Level 3 standard whilst also achieving industry leading British Quality Foundation (BQF) Lean Six Sigma Yellow Belt Certification at no additional cost.

-We have tutor led virtual programmes beginning APRIL 2022 and SEPTEMBER 2022 for all levels so please get in touch if this is of interest to you.
+We have tutor led virtual programmes beginning MAY 2022 and SEPTEMBER 2022 for all levels so please get in touch to find out more.

 Apprenticeship Levy or ESFA Funding